-Lampejo – Electronic Journal of Philosophy (ISSN 2238-5274) is a biannual academic journal that provides open and unrestricted online access to a series of texts, images and complete issues.
+Lampejo – Electronic Journal of Philosophy and Culture (ISSN 2238-5274) is a biannual academic journal that provides open and unrestricted online access to a series of texts, images and complete issues.
 Edited by a group of philosophy and humanities researchers from Ceará, Apoena – Schopenhauer-Nietzsche Study Group, Lampejo was launched in 2012, in the context of the third Nietzsche-Schopenhauer Colloquium, cultural event that has been organized by the same group since 2009.

 In order to promote independence of thought and freedom of expression, neither the group nor the journal are linked to any research funding agency, educational institution, scientific association or private company.
 The aim of Lampejo is to reinforce the research in philosophy, humanities, applied social sciences, arts and related fields by encouraging the publication of works developed by authors situated outside the axis of scientific and intellectual production, especially when rooted or from the Brazil’s Northeast.
 The journal is based in Fortaleza, Ceará.

 Lampejo is now recognized as local reference for research in the humanities.
 The journal seeks to apply the guidelines set by the foremost Brazilian and international technical and scientific associations and indexers critically, that is, adapting them to the conditions of cultural capital shortage experienced in a latitude where the production of knowledge has to face more difficulties than in the major centers.
 Contribute to the reversal of this situation is the scope of this journal.

 The journal’s editorial body is formed, on the one hand, by an editorial board composed of Apoena members and, on the other, by an advisory board constituted by professors and external researchers notorious in their fields, which participate in the review process of the papers, along with other peer guests.